Ben Alder

 Bobby Gorski

 Bobby currently resides in Seaford, DE with his wife Christy and their two children, Hanna & Ross.
-Away from work, he spends his time working outside tending to the family’s dogs, goats, and laying hens.
-He likes to fish in the local rivers and ponds when time is available and has recently taken an interest in hunting.
-Bobby is a diehard WVU Mountaineer fan who rarely misses football and basketball games when televised.
-Bobby is looking forward to providing his knowledge of agriculture, wildlife habitat enhancement, wetland restoration, and government cost-share funding programs to the clients represented by The Land Group, across Delmarva.
-Contact Bobby to help you find your new acreage and use his knowledge to assist you in enhancing it to reach your goals as a farmer, a hunter, a bird watcher, or just as an outdoor enthusiast.
+Away from work he spends his time working outside tending to the family’s dogs, goats, and laying hens.
+He likes to fish the local rivers and ponds when time is available and has recently taken an interest in hunting.
+Contact Bobby to help you find your new acreage and use his knowledge to assist you in enhancing it to reach your goals as a farmer, a hunter, a bird watcher or just as an outdoor enthusiast.

 Dallas Harrington